fraxken/ebook_nodejs/en/chapters/5-nodejs/5-event-loop.md

 &nbsp;
 ### Introduction

-When you want to become better in Node.js it is important to understand at least how the event-loop (provided by the [libuv](https://github.com/libuv/libuv) project) works to know in which order your code will be executed.
+When you want to become better in Node.js it is imperative to understand how the event-loop (provided by the [libuv](https://github.com/libuv/libuv) project) works and reacts for the following reasons;

+- Get a better understanding of the logic and execution order of your code.
+- Optimize and guarantee the performance of your application.
+- Simply deepen your knowledge of your technical stack.

-Can you guess the order of the logs?
+Here a little challenge, can you guess the order of the logs?

 ```js
 async function a(val) {